microsoft/FluidFramework/BREAKING.md

 - [Loggers without tag support now deprecated in ContainerContext](#loggers-without-tag-support-now-deprecated-in-containercontext)
 - [Creating new containers with Container.load is no longer supported](#Creating-new-containers-with-Containerload-is-no-longer-supported)
 - [getHashedDocumentId is now async](#gethasheddocumentid-is-now-async)

+### Changes to dataStoreRuntime and dataStoreContext interfaces
+- `documentId` property is removed from dataStoreRuntime and dataStoreContext interfaces.
+It should not be exposed at data store level.

 ### Changes to local testing in insecure environments and associated bundle size increase
 Previously the `@fluidframework/common-utils` package exposed a `setInsecureContextHashFn` function so users could set an override when testing locally in insecure environments because the `crypto.subtle` library is not available.
 This is now done automatically as a fallback and the function is removed.
 The fallback exists as a dynamic import of our equivalent Node platform implementation, and will show as a chunk named "FluidFramework-HashFallback" and be up to ~25KB parsed in size.
 It will not be served when running normally in a modern browser.